Plotkine/scan-script/README.md

 - seclists (**sudo apt update && sudo apt install seclists**)

 ## Initialization
+- navigate to the folder where you stored scan_script
+- change "Desktop" by the name of your desktop folder in the script: **sed -i 's/Desktop/your_desktop_name_here/g' scan_script**
+- change "kali" by your username in the script: **sed -i 's/kali/your_username_here/g' scan_script**
 - make the script executable: **chmod +x scan_script**
 - (don't forget to put dirsearch folder in /home/kali/Desktop/)